Oil Heat System Technician - Apprenticeship and Occupational Certification

 A New Brunswick Diploma of Apprenticeship and a Certificate of Qualification will be awarded upon successful completion of 7200 hours of on the job and technical training and the final examination.
 In most instances, an Interprovincial Red Seal will be affixed to these documents.

-An individual desiring certification as a journeyperson in New Brunswick in the oil burner mechanic occupation is required to meet one of the criteria as stipulated in Board Order GC001, “Requirements to Obtain a Certificate of Qualification.”
+An individual desiring certification as a journeyperson in New Brunswick in the oil heat system technician occupation is required to meet one of the criteria as stipulated in Board Order GC001, “Requirements to Obtain a Certificate of Qualification.”

-A person who has gained the equivalent of 10,800 hours of practical experience in the oil burner mechanic occupation may apply to challenge the certification examination.
+A person who has gained the equivalent of 10,800 hours of practical experience in the oil heat system technician occupation may apply to challenge the certification examination.
 Successful candidates will receive a New Brunswick Certificate of Qualification.
 In most instances, an Interprovincial Red Seal will be affixed to the document.

 For more information, please see the corresponding board order for this occupation under Tasks, Activities and Functions of a Designated Occupation.

-Under the direction of a journeyperson and qualified instructors, you will become familiar with the materials, tools, principles and skills required in the oil burner mechanic occupation.
+Under the direction of a journeyperson and qualified instructors, you will become familiar with the materials, tools, principles and skills required in the oil heat system technician occupation.

-Oil burner mechanics install, repair and maintain all types of oil-fired domestic and commercial appliances, equipment, components and systems.
+Oil heat system technicians install, repair and maintain all types of oil-fired domestic and commercial appliances, equipment, components and systems.
 On new installations, they may design, assemble and install the heating and ventilation systems, install oil burner components such as control devices and associated wiring, install fuel supply systems and connect the plumbing to mechanical and electrical systems.
 They may also install, maintain and repair wood/oil heating systems.